 This hockey stick has smooth rounded and straight sidewalls that give a comfortable feel in the hands of the player or a person holding it.Carbon fiber covers it with a super-flat weave.
 This increases its durability as well as reduces the weight for ease of use consistently and exploit its responsiveness.Based on the pop matrix technology that includes high-level responsive fibers protected by concave sidewalls used in making the stick.The phase plate is slightly larger than the one for the CCM RBZ FT1 model and the shaft as well follows the difference in the two models.
 As a result, this stick is mainly for making wrist shots and snapshots but cannot fully and conveniently support snapshots.
 The player can execute a shot from anywhere on the ice but apply considerably higher power behind the shot to propagate the pack.

 The kick point kept as low as possible by having the lower part of the shaft having greater weight.This makes it achieve an explosive, quick shot release.
+I found this stick blade chart is very useful when looking at the curve chart.
 The shaft has been optimized not only on the vertical axis but also the horizontal axis as well to improve the flex profile giving it a metallic luster.
 The blade is also covered with carbon fiber as well making the stick comfortable and balanced in the hands.
 It has an extra-stiff toe as well as lightweight.The stick blade reinforcement made of synthetic foam core with aramid reinforcement for improved blade durability.
 Extra carbon fiber is added both to the heel and toe to improve the balance as well as stiffness of the critical points.
 The two points are the most likely spots on the stick that suffer impact during shot execution.

 The flex point is dependent on the position of the player’s bottom hand, and the ability to make a successful shot is highly dependent on the calculation of the player.
 This makes the stick a bit technical hence it needs careful handling and utmost surety before executing a shot.
 The amount of power applied will determine the likelihood of the stick flexing.
 The shaft is designed in such a way that it provides the player with multiple customized shot points for use when making shots on the ice.